opsview/plugnpy/README.md

 respectively.

 The **set_data** method can be called with the **key** and **data** parameters, this will store the specified data, under the given key.
-Optionally, the **ttl** parameter can be used to specify the number of seconds the data is valid for (default: 900).
+Optionally, the **ttl** parameter (Time To Live) can be used to specify the number of seconds the data is valid for (default: 900).
 It is expected that session information and other temporary data will be stored in the cache manager.
 15 minutes has been chosen as the default to ensure data does not have to be recreated too often, but in the event of a change in data, the cached information does not persist for too long.

 ```python
 client.set_data(key, data, ttl=900)